pjung16/vimeo_challenge/README.md

 Front-End Challenge for Vimeo

-After cloning the repo, start the server using "yarn start"
+After cloning the repo, start the server using yarn start